AguHDS/Backups/README.md

 App with the objetive of letting you storage all type of data and files.
 You'll need to be authenticated first

-## Some of the features that this app will have:
+## some of the features that this app will have:

 * Storage for every authenticated user (with mb/gb limit)
 * Configs to make your uploads public/private, so other users are able to see them